Saturday, June 30, 2012

 1968: Aretha Franklin urged people to "Think" with her third week at #1 on the R&B chart.

-1968: The great album Bookends by Simon & Garfunkel took over from The Graduate as the #1 album.
+1968: The great album Bookends by Simon & Garfunkel took over from the soundtrack to The Graduate as the #1 album.
 The Beat of the Brass from Herb Alpert & the Tijuana Brass was still 3, Disraeli Gears from Cream was #4 and Honey by Bobby Goldsboro was #5.

 1969: Led Zeppelin played two concerts at the Royal Albert Hall in London.

-1969: Shorty Long ("Here Comes the Judge"), singer, songwriter, musician and producer for Motown Records, drowned at the age of 29 when his sailboat sank off of Sandwich Island in Ontario, Canada.
+1969: Shorty Long ("Here Comes The Judge"), singer, songwriter, musician and producer for Motown Records, drowned at the age of 29 when his sailboat sank off of Sandwich Island in Ontario, Canada.
+(Note: some websites report Long died in Detroit, Michigan.
+He died on the Ontario side of the Detroit River.)

-1973: Ian Gillan and Roger Glover left Deep Purple following a concert in Japan.
+1973: Vocalist Ian Gillan and bassist Roger Glover left Deep Purple following a concert in Osaka, Japan.

-1974: Neal Peart replaced John Rustey on drums for Rush.
+1974: Neil Peart replaced John Rustey on drums for Rush.

 1974: Gordon Lightfoot scored his second #1 as "Sundown" hit the top spot in the country.